Exporting .OBJ sequence from Houdini

 In order to achieve that, I used a mix of node and python code to automate the process.

 To showcase the process, this is the animation we are going to export:

 Nothing fancy, this is not the purpose of this article ;D

 Creating the Exporter HDA

 The Exporter HDA will only consist of a python script responsible for moving the Houdini Timeline and export an .obj file at each frame.
 Creating an HDA for that gives us the opportunity to reuse that same behaviour for any kind of animation.

-At the Objects level, we'll create a Subnetwork node and create an HDA from it.
-Right-Click on the node, "Create A Digital Asset".
+At the Objects level, we'll create a Null node and create an HDA from it.
+Right-Click on the Null, "Create A Digital Asset".
 I called it "AnimObjExporter".

 We'll now go in the node 'Types Properties' and hide the default parameters: